bixycler/UniinfoNotes/pages/Mind Jungle.md

 							- The central visual ray (central sight line) is the [viewing direction](((6739f671-fe51-4f10-ba24-b492b62fe932))) and is also ambiguously called "the sight line".
 						- direction of view (viewing direction, viewing ray, principal visual ray) = axis of the visual cone id:: 6739f671-fe51-4f10-ba24-b492b62fe932
-						- pricinpal lines = orthogonals = lines parallel to the viewing direction in 3D and are projected onto the image plane as lines converging to the principal vanishing point id:: 6739fd3d-066d-46a6-b9f3-3dbab8c9d817
+						- principal (orthogonal) lines = lines parallel to the viewing direction in 3D and are projected onto the image plane as lines converging to the [principal vanishing point](((673a04c4-6c6a-4b75-b336-45a8f149550d))) id:: 6739fd3d-066d-46a6-b9f3-3dbab8c9d817
+						- transversals = lines parallel to the image plane collapsed:: true
+							- Many ones define “transversal lines” as “lines parallel to the image plane” like [in Rapid Fire Art](https://rapidfireart.com/2017/07/18/lesson-6-introduction-to-linear-perspectives/), [by Helen South](https://www.liveabout.com/orthogonals-drawing-definition-1123067), etc.
+							- Only [Bruce MacEvoy at Handprint](https://handprint.com/HP/WCL/perspect1.html) defines “transversal” as “parallel to the ground line”.
+						- orthogonals = parallel line in 3D which are projected onto the image plane as lines converging to a [vanishing point](((673a0211-a4ef-4548-acc5-f9141de253cb)))
 							- Many ones define “orthogonal lines” as just the parallel lines with converging image lines, like [in Creative Glossary](http://www.creativeglossary.com/art-perspective/orthogonal-lines.html), [in GCELT](https://gcelt.org/what-are-converging-lines-in-art-unveiling-the-power-of-perspective/), [by DonCorgi](https://doncorgi.com/blog/types-of-perspective-drawing/), [in Rapid Fire Art](https://rapidfireart.com/2017/07/18/lesson-6-introduction-to-linear-perspectives/), [by Ms. Chang](http://www.mschangart.com/architecture/perspective-drawing), [by Helen South](https://www.liveabout.com/orthogonals-drawing-definition-1123067), etc.
+								- Here the term “orthogonal” originates from the 3 set of paralle
-							- Only [Bruce MacEvoy at Handprint](https://handprint.com/HP/WCL/perspect1.html) defines “orthogonal” as perpendicular to the image plane.
+							- Only [Bruce MacEvoy at Handprint](https://handprint.com/HP/WCL/perspect1.html) defines “orthogonal” as “perpendicular to the image plane”.
-						- transversals = lines parallel to the image plane or ground line
-							- “lines parallel to the image plane” [in Rapid Fire Art](https://rapidfireart.com/2017/07/18/lesson-6-introduction-to-linear-perspectives/), [by Helen South](https://www.liveabout.com/orthogonals-drawing-definition-1123067), etc.
 						- vanishing point = the virtual point only on image plane (not in 3D) [where parallel lines converge](https://en.wikipedia.org/wiki/Vanishing_point) id:: 673a0211-a4ef-4548-acc5-f9141de253cb
-							- principal (or central vanishing) point = the vanishing point of the [principal lines](((6739fd3d-066d-46a6-b9f3-3dbab8c9d817)))
+							- principal (or central vanishing) point = the vanishing point of the [principal lines](((6739fd3d-066d-46a6-b9f3-3dbab8c9d817))) id:: 673a04c4-6c6a-4b75-b336-45a8f149550d
 						- vanishing line = the virtual line only on image plane (not in 3D) [where parallel planes meet at infinity](https://en.wikipedia.org/wiki/Vanishing_point#Vanishing_line)
 							- “vanishing lines” is also ambiguously used to refer to the image of parallel lines, as shown [in Merriam Webster dictionary](https://www.merriam-webster.com/dictionary/vanishing%20line) and some pages like [this article by Kiyeon Kim](https://www.tomboweurope.com/en/inspiration/perspective-drawing)
 				- The past [light cone](https://en.wikipedia.org/wiki/Light_cone) in physics is a ((667251ec-d4f7-4c09-adff-73e04a4b22ed)).